Languages in Switzerland

 The 26 cantons that make up the Swiss Confederation are also divided into communes, giving a three-tiered political structure.
 For example, Verbier is in the commune of Bagnes, which is part of the canton of Valais.
 The state has the highest power and is responsible for foreign policy, security and monetary matters.
 Each canton has its own parliament, elected by its citizens, and deals with matters of education, health and culture.
 At the lowest level, each commune (of which there are about 2,300 in the country) is responsible for local taxation, roads and welfare provision.

-Links between Language and Culture within Switzerland
+Links between language and culture within Switzerland

 There are many cultural differences within Switzerland which vary from canton to canton and most of which can be linked with languages.
-The stereotype of the Swiss-Germans is that they are more efficient and hard-working but more highly strung, whereas the Swiss-French are more relaxed, or lazy.
+The stereotype of the Swiss-Germans is that they are more efficient and hard-working but more highly strung, whereas the Swiss-French are more relaxed.
 French, being a romance language, is commonly thought of as a language of beauty and eloquence, whereas German is associated with power and efficiency.

 Due to the multilingualism and multiculturalism of Switzerland, the existence of a ‘national culture’ is often called into question.
 A country is often defined, or at least shaped, by the language of its citizens; so does that mean a country with multiple languages is divided?
 Or, does the depth of culture and history in each canton strengthen the country’s diversity?